Color psychology applied to live chat

-Obviously, there are not the only solutions but are the ones we like the most and think are the most engaging.
+Obviously, there are not only solutions but the ones we like the most and think are the most engaging.

-But first, let's discuss what parts of the live chat you can customize.
+But first, let's discuss what parts of the website chat widget you can customize.

 What part of the chatbox can I customize?